 Senior partner Eileen Kroll can offer legal and medical perspectives on your case, helping build an argument surrounding any injuries you sustain.

-Call us at 1-866-MICHLAW (866-MICH-LAW) to schedule a confidential, free consultation with one of our personal injury attorneys at Cochran, Kroll, & Associates, P.C.
+Call us at 1-866-MICH-LAW to schedule a confidential, free consultation with one of our personal injury attorneys at Cochran, Kroll, & Associates, P.C.
 You can also fill out our contact form to get in touch with an experienced accident attorney.

 Are Michigan back seat passengers required to wear seat belts?